Fennerik/Playlistdownloader/README.md

 2. Open a command promt in the folder where the Python file is.
 3. The next step depends on your operating system:
-   For Windows type "python main.py" or "python gui.py" (depends on the version you want to use) For Linux type "python3 main.py" or "python gui.py" (depends on the version you want to use) For Mac type "python3 main.py" or "python gui.py" (depends on the version you want to use)
+   For Windows type "python main.py" or "python gui.py" (depends on the version you want to use) For Linux type "python3 main.py" or "python3 gui.py" (depends on the version you want to use) For Mac type "python3 main.py" or "python3 gui.py" (depends on the version you want to use)

 ## Using the programm
 1. First you have to paste the file path of the source playlist file (wpl or m3u)